SampleEnvironment/SECoP/protocol/issues/033p Include section about security and access control.rst

 -----------
 SECoP handles intentionlly no security or access control concerns.

-While this is no problem, it is advisable to have at least a section explaining it and to list a few examples on how this can be achieved outside SECoP.
+While this is no problem per se, it is advisable to have at least a section explaining it and to list a few examples on how this can be achieved outside SECoP.

-note: completeness is not needed here.
+.. note:: completeness is not needed here.

 Proposal
 --------
-Enrico proposes to include a section called "security and access control" stating the committees decision and list a few examples of both can be achieved by other means.
+Enrico proposes to include a section called "security and access control" stating the committees decision and list a few examples how both can be achieved by other means.

 One example could be to use SECoP over openTLS (see :RFC:`8446') to encrypt